AndyLSQ/pe-projects/coding-exercises/07.18-medley-week/layout-notes.md

 	- Sketch out sections by drawing boxes around different elements

 - File setup
-	- folder for each module
+	- Folder for each module
-		- contains index.php and style.css for each module
+		- Contains index.php and style.css for each module
-	- separate folder for stylesheets
+	- Separate folder for stylesheets
-	- index lives in the main directory
+	- Index lives in the main directory

 - Styling
 	- Typography- use voices